pku-minic/MiniVM/src/vm/README.md

 When executing a `Call`/`CallExt` instruction, MiniVM will:

-1. Create a new memory pool, and push it to the memory pool stack.
+1. Create a new environment, and push it to the environment stack.
-2. Check the operand stack, if there are any values in it, pop them and add them to the memory pool, then assign symbol to it, such as `p0`, `p1`, etc.
+2. Check the operand stack, if there are any values in it, pop them and add them to the environment, then assign symbol to it, such as `p0`, `p1`, etc.
 3. Jump to target pc address, or call the specific external function.

 On the contrast, when executing a `Ret` instruction, MiniVM will:

-* If the size of the memory pool stack is 1, it means that instructions are currently being executed in the global environment, just stop the execution.
+* If the size of the environment stack is 1, it means that instructions are currently being executed in the global environment, just stop the execution.
-* Otherwise, pop a memory pool from the top of the stack and release it, and then jump to the return address.
+* Otherwise, pop an environment from the top of the stack and release it, and then jump to the return address.

 So what about the details of external functions?
 We make the following conventions: